-- 8 The closing dates for receipt of preferences for the year of entry are in accordance with the Authority's CAS. - Late applications are processed in accordance with the relevant CAS.
+8 The closing dates for receipt of preferences for the year of entry are in accordance with the Authority's CAS.

 9 This section outlines the criteria to be used to decide upon eligibility for a place where the number of preferences exceeds the admission limit.